pokhrel-sh/pokhrel-sh/README.md

 Hi, I'm Shishir Pokhrel, a freshman at Northeastern University.
 I am from Boston, MA.
 I am learning a whole bunch of stuff right now.

 ## Let's Connect
-As a linkedin feen, connect with me... my socials are available on the left.
+As a linkedin feen, connect with me... my socials are right below this.
 If you have feedback on anything, please let me know.

 <p align="left">
   <a href="https://linkedin.com/in/shishir-pokhrel" target="blank"><img align="center" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="shishirpokhrel" height="30" /></a>